MrDham/OpenTheremin_V4_with_MIDI/README.md

     For 14 Bit CC messages, MSB and LSB are always sent together and in the following order: MSB (1st), LSB (2nd) as per MIDI 1.0 Standard.
     The receiver can bufferize MSB to synchronize it with the LSB.

+    In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Rod antenna.
+    You can aslo scale the CC sensivity to hand movement.

  8. Loop antenna MIDI CC: 8 positions
     (1-Modulation, 7-Volume, 11-Expression, 71-Resonnance, 74-Cutoff, 91-Reverb, 93-Chorus, 95-Phaser)

+    In function "Application::set_parameters" of application.cpp you can tweak the code to configure the list of CC associated Loop antenna.

 Select a Parameter and move "Parameter's Value" to change corresponding setting.